OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. _operations_on_templates:
 .. _vmtemplates_and_networks:

 When a VMware VM Template is imported, OpenNebula will detect any virtual disk and network interface within the template.
 For each virtual disk, OpenNebula will create an image representing each disk discovered in the template.
 In the same way, OpenNebula will create a network representation for each standard or distributed port group associated to virtual network interfaces found in the template.
-The imported OpenNebula VM templates can be modified selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button, so the resulting VMs are adjusted to user needs.
+The imported OpenNebula VM templates can be modified selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button.

 Among other options available through the Sunstone web interface: